Go Ad-Free

 The Opioid Epidemic:

-Doctors are dismayed by the opioid epidemic.
-Headlines about opioid overdoses and deaths has scared a lot of physicians into cutting back on prescribing drugs like hydrocodone or oxycodone.
+Doctors continue to be dismayed by the opioid epidemic.
+Headlines about opioid overdoses and deaths have scared a lot of physicians into cutting back on prescribing drugs like hydrocodone or oxycodone.

 Many of the overdose deaths are caused by illicit fentanyl.
 People OD because they have no idea how potent the narcotics are that they are snorting, swallowing or injecting.